 "It was weird," Ashli said of that first interaction.
 "People talk about instantly connecting with their child.
 I didn't experience that.
 He was just a kid with a personality I didn't know."

-Five years earlier, the couple began the adoption process after doctors said they had less than a one percent chance of getting pregnant./p>/p>... [continue]
+Five years earlier, the couple began the adoption process after doctors said they had less than a one percent chance of getting pregnant.
+They wanted children and, through prayer, came to realize that God's way of building their... [continue]

 Igniting a fire in Hispanic Evangelism

 by Leah Reynolds on February 27, 2015 in great commission

 SAN ANTONIO—With no seating room to spare, congregants of the Hispanic Evangelism Conference packed tightly inside a corner room in the Life Church of San Antonio Feb.
 21-22, lifting prayers for revival in their churches and cities.